mspass-team/mspass/docs/source/user_manual/memory_management.rst

 The next concept to understand is how the scheduler needs to move data to workers and between processing steps.
-The figure below illustrates how that might work for two workers and a container with 10 partitions.
-A run would work with two partitions at a time.
-The scheduler would assign the data in each partition two one of the two workers.
+The figure below illustrates how that might work for the same situation illustrated above but with only two workers (processors).
+As the animation shows, the scheduler would assign the data in each partition to one of the two workers.
 From what we have observed the normal pattern for a job like our simple chain of map operators in this example is this.
 The data for the partition are loaded by each worker, which in this example means each worker issues a series of